Saturday, August 31, 2024

 I understand that it's likely that my posts on Nobody In Particular are also being used to train these large language models.
 It's part of what I signed up for, regardless of whether I was thinking about it or not.
 If Alphabet and Microsoft find a way to spin my words into literal gold sometime next week, I fully expect that they'll go full speed ahead with that, secure in the understanding that the license they've granted themselves will give them every right to do so.

-Modern American capitalism angers so many people because it's so often built on such one-sided relationships, and in so being, reminds people that they're often on the side of the relationship that doesn't start with anything of value to offer.
-As a result, once their is something of value, the other party extracts all of it.
+Modern American capitalism angers so many people because it's so often built on such one-sided relationships, and in so being, reminds people that they're often on the side of the relationship that doesn't start with much of value to offer.
+As a result, once there is something of substantial value, the other party extracts all of it.
 It doesn't have to be this way, but it will require us as a population to pull together and stand together to bring collective will to bear on corporate America.
 But given the state of our politics, that's simply not in the cards.

 Friday, August 23, 2024